zulip/zulip/docs/production/expensive-migrations.md

   /home/zulip/deployments/current`
 2. Run `./manage.py dbshell`.
 This will open a shell connected to the Postgres database.
-3. In the postgres shell, run the following commands:
+3. In the Postgres shell, run the following commands:

         CREATE INDEX CONCURRENTLY
         zerver_usermessage_is_private_message_id